 Post-secondary courses in Human Anatomy and Physiology and other medical laboratory-related courses would strengthen your application and support your overall success in the program.Top

-Please be aware that should individual course transfer credit be granted, this does not reduce your tuition or the duration of the program.
-It only reduces your course load.Top
+NOTE: If individual course transfer credit is granted, this will not reduce tuition or the duration of the program.
+It only reduces course load.Top

 During clinical placement, students need to be prepared to be scheduled for occasional evening, weekend, or night shifts.

-Yes, you are responsible for all personal expenses throughout the clinical placement.Top
+You are responsible for all transportation, accommodation, and personal expenses throughout the clinical placement.Top

 Karen Mooder, PhD, MLT (CSMLS)